khanks0217/coe332-homework/homework05/README.md

 Homework5, COE 332 - Spring 2023

-**Containerized ISS Tracker**
+##**Containerized ISS Tracker**

-**Data Collected From:**
-https://nasa-public-data.s3.amazonaws.com/iss-coords/current/ISS_OEM/ISS.OEM_J2K_EPH.xml

 **Project Objective**
 Sift through an abundance of positional and velocity data for the International Space Station (ISS).
 Build a Flask application for querying and returning information from the ISS data set.
 The included Dockerfile containerizes iss_tracker.py to make it portable.

-**iss_TRACKER.py**
+**Data Collected From:**
+https://nasa-public-data.s3.amazonaws.com/iss-coords/current/ISS_OEM/ISS.OEM_J2K_EPH.xml

+**ISS Data Description**
+I STILL NEED TO WRITE A DESCRIPTION

+**iss_tracker.py Description:**

-The python script, iss_TRACKER.py, reads in the ‘Orbital Ephemeris Message (OEM)’ data in XML format which contains ISS state vectors over an ~15 day period.‘State vectors’ are the Cartesian vectors for both position {X, Y, Z} and velocity {X_DOT, Y_DOT, Z_DOT} that, along with a time stamp (EPOCH), describe the complete state of the system (the ISS).
+The python script, iss_TRACKER.py, reads in the ‘Orbital Ephemeris Message (OEM)’ data in XML format which contains ISS state vectors over an ~15 day period.‘State vectors’ are the Cartesian vectors for both posi tion {X, Y, Z} and velocity {X_DOT, Y_DOT, Z_DOT} that, along with a time stamp (EPOCH), describe the comp lete state of the system (the ISS).

-Flask Application Routes:
+**Dockerfile Description & Instructions**

+How to pull and use the Dockerfule from Docker Hub:
+	I STILL NEED TO DO THIS

+How to build a new image from Dockerfile:

+	docker build -t username/iss_tracker:1.1 .

+Test newly built image:

+	docker run -it --rm -p 5000:5000 khanks/iss_tracker:1.1

+	With the iss_tracker container running, curl in another window to interact with the program.

+**Flask API Front End:**

+The API front end is expose on port 5000 inside the container.
+Try the following routes:

+'''
+$ curl localhost:5000/

-	Route: "/" - Returns the entire data set.
+	/ 				Returns the entire data set.

-	Route: "/epochs" - Returns a list of all Epochs in the data set.
+	/epochs				Returns a list of all Epochs in the data set.

-	Route: "/epochs?limit=int&offset=int" - Returns modified list of Epochs given query parameters.
+	/epochs?limit=int&offset=int" 	Returns modified list of Epochs given query parameters.

-	Route: "/epochs/<epoch>" - Returns a state vector for specified epoch.
+	/epochs/<epoch> 		Returns a state vector for specified epoch.

-	Route: "/epochs/<epoch>/speed" - Returns instantaneous speed for specified epoch.
+	/epochs/<epoch>/speed		Returns instantaneous speed for specified epoch.

-	Route: "/help" - Returns help text (as a string) that briefly describes each route.
+	/help 				Returns help text (as a string) that briefly describes each route.

-	Route: "/delete-data" - Delete all data from the dictionary object.
+	/delete-data 			Delete all data from the dictionary object.

-	Route: "/post-data" - Reload the dictionary object with data from the web.
+	/post-data			Reload the dictionary object with data from the web.
+'''

-**Running iss_TRACKER.py**
+**Running iss_tracker.py**

 	On one terminal window, build and run the docker.
+	'''
 		docker build -t khanks/iss_tracker:1.1 .

 		docker run -it --rm -p 5000:5000 khanks/iss_tracker:1.1
+	'''
+	Now you are able to run the flask applicaiton.
+	'''
+		flask --app iss_tracker --debug run --port 5000
+	'''
 	In a different terminal window, run the different routes by following the respective commands.
+	'''
 		curl localhost:5000/

 		curl localhost:5000/epochs